Zhang-Haipeng/zhang-haipeng.github.io/pages/about.md

 layout: page
 title: About
 permalink: /about/
-feature-img: "assets/img/about-cover.jpg"
+feature-img: "assets/img/about-cover-2.jpg"
 tags: [About]
 ---

-I put on this blog all kinds of things that are meaningful and worth recording to myself.
+I put on this blog all kinds of things that are worth recording to me.

-If you are looking for specific types posts (coding, projects, etc.), please browse by `tags` (the tag icon at the top-right corner of the page).
+If you are interested in specific types of posts (projects, coding, etc.), please browse by `tags` (the tag icon at the top-right corner of the page).